top of page

 These challenges explain why many organizations feel their AI investments in ITSM deliver limited returns.
 The gap between automation and intelligence remains wide.

-Side-by-side comparison of current ticket automation and future system inSide-by-side comparison of ticket automation and system intelligence in ITSM.telligence
+Side-by-side comparison of current ticket automation and future system in ITSM.

 Current AI automates tasks faster, while future AI focuses on intelligent decision-making.